 Inverness is a somewhat small city located in the state of Florida.
-With a population of 7,233 people and eight constituent neighborhoods, Inverness is the 232nd largest community in Florida.
+With a population of 7,624 people and ten constituent neighborhoods, Inverness is the 234th largest community in Florida.

-Inverness is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Inverness doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Inverness is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Polish and Spanish.